zainibeats/truefa-py/README.md

 - 🔍 Intelligent vault location detection with permission handling
 - 🐳 Docker compatibility for containerized environments

+## Security

+TrueFA-Py implements a comprehensive security model to protect your authentication secrets:

+- Two-layer encryption with PBKDF2 and AES-GCM
+- Secure memory handling with automatic zeroing
+- Rust implementation of critical cryptographic functions
+- No network transmission of sensitive data

+For detailed information about the security implementation, please refer to the [Security Documentation](docs/SECURITY.md).

 ## Installation & Usage

 ### Windows